 The establishment of the Standard Model of Elementary Particles during the twentieth century is called the greatest achievement of the modern age.
 It appears to be highly similar to the family of Abraham, whose progeny was to be like the dust of the earth (read the article).

 beyond 2000 BC/AD

-As we watch the AD-wave roll over our heads into the path-integral of possible futures, the BC-wave enters into an era where normal, post-Abraham cause and effect have no meaning (see a note on Shem).
+As we watch the AD-wave roll over our heads into the path-integral of possible futures, the BC-wave enters into an era where normal, post-Abraham cause and effect have no meaning.
 We see great turmoil and chaos as the wave rolls backward over the projected rubble of the Tower of Babel, and global unity as the tower is being built by the unified bricks of human effort.